holloway/doctored/doctored/schemas-src/README.txt

+Schemas must be flattened before Doctored.js can use them.
+Doctored.js cannot resolve includes.
-Flatten.js processes XML catalogues, and Schemas, resolving all the includes to make a single file.
+That means you need to resolve all the includes to make a single file.

-Usage:

-   node ./flatten.js dita1.8/catalog.xml dita1.8/base/xsd/basemap.xsd > ../schemas/dita1.8/schema.xsd
+RELAXNG .RNG

-Trang should be used to flatten schemas.
-Doctored can only load schemas without imports.
+Trang/Jing can be used to flatten RelaxNG (I think).

+W3C SCHEMA .XSD
+There isn't any Free software that I'm aware of that can flatten XSDs that have XML catalogues and includes.
+XML Spy for Windows (which can run in Wine) can flatten.